Backyard camping is an inexpensive and practical way to enjoy a night under the stars when you just can’t get to your favorite campground.

 Her reason for bugs?
 It helps children “become less afraid of them, learn which insects to avoid, and to grow an appreciation for beneficial insects”.
 For more info, you can check out the article here.

-String lights draped across areas of the backyard will also give your lawn a comfortable ambience when the sun goes down.
-In addition, they will help the kiddos feel more comfortable to sleep outside all night.
+Strings of lights draped across areas of the backyard will give your lawn a comfortable ambience when the sun goes down.
+Plus, they might help to keep the kids outside the whole night if it’s not pitch black.

 Easy Campfire Snacks

-What are your thoughts on camping in the backyard?
-Do you have any suggestions to add to the list?
-If so, please leave a comment below and let us know.
+What are your thoughts on backyard camping?
+Do you have anything to add to the list?
+If so, drop us a comment below and let us know.